Oberleutnant20/HSQLDB-Properties-Template/README.md

-# HSQLDB TEMPLATES
+# HSQLDB TEMPLATES/EXAMPLES
-Template Properties, Batch and Shell Files
+Template/Example Properties, Batch and Shell Files

 ## FILES
 1. The .propertie must be in  the root directory of hsqldb for Example: hsqldb_2-4-0\